 Note: You should also be aware that once you’ve made a channel private, you can’t make it public again.
 So choose wisely.

-Since you’ve mastered channel management now, save even more time by switching between your Slack workplaces seamlessly with Shift.
+Want to become a total Slack Pro?
+Check out this guide for all the hot tips and tricks.
+And, since you’ve mastered channel management now, save even more time by switching between your Slack workplaces seamlessly with Shift.